 From that moment on, you are consumed by thoughts of sweet puppy breath, giggling children, and happy families driving off into the sunset.
-But surfing the Internet even briefly will tell you what a huge responsibility you are considering.
+But breeding a litter of puppies is a huge responsibility.
 So what is involved in breeding a litter, if you are going to do it right?
-It’s time to sit down with a cup of coffee and ask yourself some sobering questions.

-In planning a litter, good breeders always endeavor to produce puppies that will be sound in body and mind.
+In planning a litter, good breeders always try to produce puppies that will be sound in body and mind.
 That starts with pairing two dogs that complement one another and conform to the breed standard.
-How does your female meet the breed standard?
+Does your female dog meet the breed standard?
 Every breed has a standard that describes the ideal specimen in structure, movement, and temperament.

-Most of us show our dogs to see how they measure up against others of the same breed.
+Many of us show our dogs to see how they measure up against others of the same breed.
 Dog shows were initially developed to evaluate breeding stock, and that carries through to today.
-Winning under multiple judges to earn a championship tells us our dogs have the quality to breed, and produce the next generation.
+Winning under multiple judges to earn a championship tells us our dogs have the quality to breed and produce the next generation.

 Then we turn our attention to things that can’t be seen in the show ring.
-Are you familiar with the inherited defects that can afflict your breed?
-Your female will need a thorough veterinary examination to confirm that she is in good health, as well as genetic testing to ensure that she is free of any serious issues (hips, eyes, elbows, heart) that could be passed on to her offspring.
+Are you familiar with the inherited issues that can pose problems for your breed?
+Your female dog will need a thorough veterinary examination to confirm that she is in good health, as well as health testing to ensure that she is free of any serious issues (hips, eyes, elbows, heart) that could be passed on to her offspring.
 The potential sire of her litter should have undergone the same rigorous health testing.

 Breeding a litter can get very expensive.
-Besides the health testing and stud fee to be paid, there will be the cost of ongoing veterinary care and good food for Mom and babies.
-Depending upon the breed and the number of puppies she is carrying, a C-section may be necessary to deliver them.
-There will be several rounds of puppy vaccinations needed before the young ones are ready to go to their new homes at eight to 12 weeks.
+Besides the health testing and stud fee to be paid, there will be the cost of ongoing veterinary care and good food for the mother and puppies.
+Depending upon the breed, the number of puppies she is carrying, or issues that arise, a C-section may be necessary to deliver them.
+There will be rounds of puppy vaccinations and worming needed before the young ones are ready to go to their new homes at 8 to 12 weeks old.

 Speaking of new homes, are you prepared to keep the puppies until suitable homes are found?
-Long-established breeders often have waiting lists of puppy buyers, but as a first-time breeder, you won’t be known to them so sales may be slow.
-Do you have the facilities to hang on to four, five, or six energetic, growing puppies?
-Invariably, that person at Doggy Daycare who urged you to breed a litter has already bought her puppy somewhere else by the time yours can go to their new homes.
+Long-established breeders often have waiting lists of puppy buyers.
+But as a first-time breeder, you won’t be as well-known, so sales may be slow.
+Do you have the ability to hang on to four, five, or six energetic, growing puppies?

-Are you also ready and willing to take back a puppy or grown dog, should divorce, job loss, terminal illness or death ever befall one of your owners?
-It’s what responsible breeders do, although the timing is never right.
+Are you also ready and willing to take back a puppy or grown dog, should one of your owners have to deal with divorce, job loss, terminal illness, or death?
+This is part of what being a responsible breeder means.

 Breeding a litter should never be a casual undertaking.
-However, the sport needs enthusiastic, passionate new breeder-exhibitors coming up through the ranks.
 Don’t be shy about asking for advice.
 Before you know it, you’ll be the one paying it forward.

 Registering Your Litter

-After becoming the owner of new puppies born in the USA, it is important to register your dog.
+After whelping a new litter of new puppies born in the U.S., it is important to register this litter.
 Why?
 The AKC is the only purebred dog registry in the United States that maintains an investigation and inspection effort.
-The AKC conducts thousands of inspections each year to ensure the health, safety, and welfare of dogs and the environments in which they live.